bstollnitz/aml_online_endpoint_no_mlflow/README.md

 # How to deploy using a managed online endpoint

-This project shows how to train a Fashion MNIST model locally, and how to deploy it using an online managed endpoint.
+This project shows how to train a Fashion MNIST model locally, and how to deploy it using an online managed endpoint, without using MLflow.

+## Blog post

+To learn more about the code in this repo, check out the accompanying blog post: https://bea.stollnitz.com/blog/aml-online-endpoint-no-mlflow/

 ## Azure setup